sumanssringeri94-create/The-Missed-Dose/README.md

 # Open the generated android folder in Android Studio
 ```

 The Android build uses `@capacitor-community/text-to-speech` for louder native playback.
 Run `npx cap sync android` after installing dependencies so the native plugin is included in the APK.
-On the phone, enable a system text-to-speech engine and raise the media volume.
-The app cannot override the device's hardware volume limit.
+On the phone, enable a system text-to-speech engine and raise the media volume — the app cannot override the device's hardware volume limit.

 ## Demo